sushantkumr/ToDo-application/README.md

 * To start the server, run `python3 manage.py runserver`

 ### Directions to use the app
-* Home page displays the tasks created by the user.
+* Home page displays the tasks created by the user
 * To create a new task, click on `New Task`
 * Enter the details.
-Title, Due date and alert time are mandatory.
+Title, Due date and alert time are mandatory
 * If task is created successfully then user will be redirected to home page
 * To view the task details click on the task card
 * Options available in the task details page are to